9

 Antisocial Personality Disorder

-Sasaki exhibits behaviors characteristic of Antisocial Personality Disorder (ASPD).
-Her disregard for social norms and the rights of others, deceitfulness, impulsivity, and lack of remorse are key indicators of this condition.
+Sasaki exhibits behaviors characteristic of ASPD.
+Her disregard for social norms and the rights of others, deceitfulness, impulsivity, and lack of remorse are key indicators.

 • Failure to Conform to Social Norms: Sasaki's criminal activities, including terrorism, demonstrate her lack of respect for lawful behavior.